xeipuuv/gojsonschema/README.md

 ```

 ## Formats
-JSON Schema allows for optional "format" property to validate strings against well-known formats. gojsonschema ships with all of the formats defined in the spec that you can use like this:
+JSON Schema allows for optional "format" property to validate strings and numbers against well-known formats. gojsonschema ships with all of the formats defined in the spec that you can use like this:
 ````json
 {"type": "string", "format": "email"}
 ````